Top Tips When Buying Investment Property in San Diego

 Plan for Property Management Early

-Managing a rental property involves tenant communication, repairs, inspections, rent collection, and legal compliance.
+Managing a rental property involves tenant communication, repairs, inspections, lease collection, and legal compliance.

 Even if you plan to self-manage at first, it’s smart to explore property management services early.
 This is especially important if you plan to grow your portfolio or do not live near the property.